puppetlabs/puppetdb/documentation/configure.markdown

 If unset, the default value is 14 days.

-### `classname`

-This sets the JDBC class to use.
-It should be `org.postgresql.Driver`, which is the default.
-You should not need to change it.

-### `subprotocol`

-This should be `postgresql`, which is the default.
-You should not need to change it.

 ### `subname`

 This describes where to find the database.
 It should be something like